Reviews You Can Rely On

 Why Trust GearLab

-This review was brought to you by Jane Jackson and Whitney Clark.
-Jane and Whitney have spent years hanging around big walls and crags all over the world.
+This review was brought to you by Jane Jackson, Whitney Clark, and Trish Matheny.
+Jane, Whitney, and Trish have spent years hanging around big walls and crags all over the world.
 From multi-day journeys up El Capitan in Yosemite to multi-day climbs in the mountains, our testers have experienced the value of a comfortable harness and the downsides of an ill-fitting one.
-At the moment, both Jane and Whitney are based in Bishop, California, where access to traditional and sport climbing routes seems limitless.
-They put these harnesses to the test on long trad routes in Yosemite, sport climbing sessions in the Owens River Gorge, and the basalt crags of northern Arizona.
+All three women have roots in Bishop, California, where access to traditional and sport climbing routes is virtually limitless.
+Trish also splits her time in Yosemite National Park as a current member of the Search and Rescue Team.
+They tested these harnesses on long trad routes in Yosemite, sport climbing and new routing sessions in the Owens River Gorge, the basalt crags of northern Arizona, and the wild mountains of Patagonia.

 Analysis and Test Results

 This review focuses on women's rock, gym, aid, and ice climbing harnesses.
-Some are built for ultralight alpine missions, some offer hanging comfort, and others feature lots of loops to maximize gear storage.
-To objectively compare each in our testing, we rate them on hanging comfort, standing comfort, features, versatility, and adjustability.
-This article offers advice and compares each product in-depth.
-Read more about how to choose a women's climbing harness.
+This means that some are built for ultralight alpine missions, some offer hanging comfort, and others feature lots of loops to maximize gear storage.
+To find common ground that we can compare in our testing, we rate them on hanging comfort, standing comfort, features, versatility, and adjustability.
+This article compares each product in-depth, but if you're not sure where to start when narrowing down which option might be right for you, you can read up on how to choose a women's climbing harness.

 What's the Best Value?

-The women's climbing harnesses we tested in this review had a significant price range.
-What do you get from an expensive one that you don't from a budget option?
-Sometimes, not much!
+The women's climbing harnesses we tested in this review have a significant price range.
+What do you get from an expensive one that you don't get from a budget option?
+The good news is that the answer is often not much!
+Unless you're looking for some niche ice-climbing features or an ultralight design, a budget harness will do a great job much of the time.
 Some “cheaper” models might not have the most complicated waist belt designs, meaning they might not distribute the load well or might not be as comfortable for prolonged hanging.
-The high-value Black Diamond Momentum performs the best of all lower-priced options and is functional for all types of climbing.
+The high-value Mammut 4 Slide performs the best of all lower-priced options and is functional for most types of climbing.
 The Edelrid Jayne is another lower-cost model, but its bulky rear gear loop isn't as functional as others – this harness is better for the beginner who plans to climb only occasionally.

 Hanging Comfort

 This metric is often the dealbreaker when purchasing a new harness.
-It may look and feel great, but if hanging in it doesn't feel right, you should move on to the next model.
-As manufacturers move to lighter and more intricate designs, often the padding is left by the wayside.
+It may look and feel great, but if hanging in it doesn't feel right, you should move on to the next model ASAP.
+As manufacturers move to lighter and more intricate designs, padding is often left by the wayside.
 We typically need some padding to soften the weight of our bodies against the harness's frame.
 Unsurprisingly, the models with more padding scored higher in this metric than those without.

-The Arc'teryx AR-385a, Black Diamond Momentum, and Blue Ice Cuesta were our favorites for hanging comfort.
-Those harnesses had ample padding and support with no weird features that dug into our sides or pinched us.
+The Arc'teryx AR-385a, Mammut 4 Slide, and Blue Ice Cuesta were our favorites for hanging comfort.
+These harnesses had ample padding and support with no weird features that dug into our sides or pinched us.
+The 4 Slide is our favorite for new routing with a ton of extra gear clipped to our gear loops.
+The ample padding and custom fit provided more comfort during extended hangs while equipping new routes with hardware.

 Hang Testing